St. Valerian Nursery and Primary School

 Project Needing Funds:

-The parents and community are committed to assist in any way they can including: clearing the site, making bricks and volunteering labour.
+The parents and community are committed to assist with volunteer labour.

 In 1990 the Order of Little Sisters of Kidetok started St. Francis Comprehensive Girls' School in Serere, Soroti District, to educate young girls.
-Because of the lack of educational opportunities in the area and as a result of pressure from parents, the school agreed to enroll boys as well.
+Because of the lack of educational opportunities in the area and because of pressure from parents, the school agreed to enrol boys as well.
 The vision for a school just for girls has always remained the long-term goal of the Order.
 Land has been acquired a few kilometres from the present site with the intention of building a new campus.
-The existing school will continue to operate.
+At the request of the Order, the name of the original school was changed in 2018 to St. Valerian Nursery and Primary School.

 The area, like much of Northern and Eastern Uganda, was devastated by fighting in the 1990's and early 2000's.
 Peace was established about10 years ago and the communities was gradually re-establishing themselves, although the economy remains basically subsistence agriculture.